 In 1920, he contested the Rockwood constituency in the Manitoba Legislature and was elected by a single vote on a recount.
-His margin of victory increased in the 1922 election.
+His margin of victory increased substantially in the 1922, 1927, and 1932 elections until he was defeated in 1936.
 While in office, he was Chair of the select standing committee on municipal affairs and, when the Winnipeg Suburban Municipal Board was created in 1925, he was appointed Chair until its discontinuance.
 He also served as Deputy Speaker.
 After stepping down from provincial politics, he became supervisor of municipalities including, at the time of his death, St. Boniface, St. James, St. Vital, Transcona, and West Kildonan.

 Birth registration, Northamptonshire County, FreeBMD.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 “McKinnell dies suddenly,” Winnipeg Free Press, 28 October 1939, page 1.

 “W. C. McKinnell, suburbs’ finance supervisor, dies,” Winnipeg Tribune, 28 October 1939, page 17.